-Doctor Who in virtual reality, of course it makes sense!
-Presented at Tribeca last year, DOCTOR WHO: THE RUNAWAY (link – available on Steam and Rift) opens the doors of the Tardis for an exclusive episode of the saga.
+Presented at Tribeca last year, DOCTOR WHO: THE RUNAWAY (available on Steam and Rift) opens the doors of the Tardis for an exclusive episode of the saga.
 And a lot of troubles for our hero.
 What could be more natural than finding Mathias Chelebourg, an immersive author who has already proven his full mastery of fantastic universes and interactive environments, in command?
-We met with him and Pierre-Arthur Goulet, his producer, at Passion Animation in Paris.
+We met with Mathias and his producer Pierre-Arthur Goulet at Passion Animation in Paris.

 Mathias Chelebourg (creator) - I started working on advertising films in Paris, often with mix media (animation, live) while trying to get out of the traditional paths of creation, with new narrative tools.
 Discovering Oculus’s Kickstarter I knew I had to jump in, and I was among the first in France to receive the DK1.
 Then I visited brands (Dior, Prada, Chanel ...) and agencies with it to sell my first immersive projects.
 At the time it was totally steampunk!
 The other place where I could really experiment was in contemporary art, so I created exhibitions with my first virtual content, supported by Première Heure (link), including VARIATIONS where I mapped an environment in 3D, to ask the question of a space’s reality.
 It was already a form of free roaming.